 Parkinson’s disease (PD) causes considerable challenges with movement and mobility.
 According to studies, people with a diagnosis of Parkinson’s disease experience an increased fall risk.
 Approximately 45% to 68% of people with PD will fall each year.1 This is due in part to the difficulties with balance and impaired sensation that are common with Parkinson’s.

-The Need for a Fall Prevention Plan
+Compatible with a Fall Prevention Plan

 A person with Parkinson’s could fall for a variety of reasons, such as tremors, poor balance, improperly executed transfers, wheelchair malfunctions, and excessive fidgeting from discomfort.
-Bathing can be especially risky for people with Parkinson’s who are using a low-quality shower chair.
-At Broda, we engineer solutions to make seating safe and comfortable for every part of your routine.
-Our Revive Shower Commode is an essential part of any fall prevention plan for people with Parkinson’s Disease.
+At Broda, we engineer solutions to make seating safe and comfortable for every part of your routine, including medical wheelchairs and shower chairs that are suitable for daily use.

-“No-Lift” Fall Prevention
+Encourages and Enables “No-Lift” Fall Prevention

-Broda wheelchairs include built-in fall prevention features that work in tandem with your “no-lift” or fall prevention program.
+Broda wheelchairs include built-in fall prevention features that work in tandem with any “no-lift” or fall prevention program.
 Our swing-away arm and leg supports can pivot to the side.
 Caregivers can even remove these accessories to make room to transfer the patient to and from the wheelchair.
 During use, our wheelchairs can tilt and recline to help the occupant keep a comfortable and secure posture.
-In a full, 90-degree reclining position, a user can transfer from their bed to their wheelchair on a slide board, without being lifted at all.

 Frequently Asked Questions